urschrei/pyzotero/readme.md

 Pull requests are welcomed.
 Please read the [contribution guidelines](CONTRIBUTING.md).

+## Versioning ##
+As of v1.0.0, Pyzotero is versioned according to [Semver](http://semver.org); version increments are performed as follows:

+1. MAJOR version when you make incompatible API changes,
+2. MINOR version when you add functionality in a backwards-compatible manner, and
+3. PATCH version when you make backwards-compatible bug fixes.

 # License #

 Pyzotero is licensed under version 3 of the [GNU General Public License][8].
 See `license.txt` for details.